eleda77/eleda77.github.io/docs/vocab_list.md

 **tumulus** - an ancient burial mound; a barrow

+**turpitude** - depravity; wickedness

 **turf** - force (someone) to leave somewhere (British)
 ### U  {#header-title-21}
 **underbreath** - whisper, undertone (noun)

+**usufruct** - the right to enjoy the use and advantages of another's property short of the destruction or waste of its substance

 **utricle** - any of various small pouches or saccate parts of an animal or plant